zulip/zulip/docs/subsystems/conversion.md

 issues, but the main concern is just that there are **lots of moving parts**:

-- S3 needs to be up, and Zulip get some metadata from it as well as files.
+- S3 needs to be up, and Zulip gets some metadata from it as well as files.
 - There are security concerns about copying over only files that belong to users who approved the transfer.